Install Cisco Catalyst 8000V in VMware ESXi Environment

 Note

-The VMware ESXi interface only allows the creation of 4 vNICS during the initial VM creation.
-You can add more vNICs after the VM is created and you boot the Cisco Catalyst 8000V the first time.
+The VMware ESXi interface allows you to create 4 vNICs during the initial VM setup.
+You can add more vNICs after creating the VM and booting Cisco Catalyst 8000V for the first time.

 2. Add the vNICs.